StanfordVL/perls2/docs/source/panda_setup.md

 perls2 uses three machines to communicate with the Franka Panda.
 These machines are connected in a local network.
 They consist of the:

-1. **FCI**: This is the main control box that comes with the Franka Panda.
+1. **Franka Master Controller**: This is the main control box that comes with the Franka Panda.

 3. **Workstation (WS)**: The workstation hosting the perls2 environment and running any scripts to perform  the robot experiment.

-2. **Intel NUC (NUC)** or other computer with RT-PREEMPT Kernel:
+2. **Control PC (NUC)** or other computer with RT-PREEMPT Kernel: Typically an Intel NUC, is dedicated to running only the processes necessary for torque control.

 	Using the Franka Panda arm with torque control requires a consistent control loop frequency for sending torque commands to the arm.
-In order to acheive this, a separate machine with an RT Kernel sends torques to the FCI.
-This machine, typically an Intel NUC, is dedicated to running only the processes necessary for torque control.
+In order to acheive this, a separate machine with an RT Kernel sends torques to the Master Controller.

 	The following processes run on the NUC: